 External parasites such as Demodex, mites, fleas and lice can cause disease in your dog’s skin.
 These bugs feed on your dog, causing irritation and sometimes secondary infections.
 They can acquire these parasites from the environment or other infected dogs.
 Treatment involves either topical or oral medication to kill the parasite, and other medications if needed to treat secondary signs.

 What are the causes and treatment for hormonal skin diseases?

-There are a number of diseases that involve your dogs endocrine system that can lead to skin disease.
-Hypothyroidism and Cushings Disease are 2 examples.
-A physical exam and blood test chosen by your veterinarian can help diagnose theses conditions.
+There are a number of diseases that involve your dog’s endocrine system that can lead to skin disease.
+Hypothyroidism and Cushing’s Disease are two examples of this.
+A physical exam and blood test chosen by your veterinarian can help diagnose these conditions.